mnshah0101/pyquanitzation8bit/README.md

    - Replace `input_image.png` with the path to your input image.

 3. **Viewing the Results**:
-   - The script will generate an 8-bit quantized version of the input image.
+   - The script will generate a quantized, dithered version of the input image.
    - Open the output image to see the results.

 ## Planned Features

-In the future, we plan to enhance this script by adding dithering techniques to further improve the visual quality of the quantized images.
-Dithering is a method to reduce artifacts and smooth transitions in the quantized images.
+At this time, we do not have any planned new features.
+We will continue to maintain and improve the current features based on feedback and findings from usage.

 ## Contributions

 Contributions to this project are welcome!
-If you have suggestions, improvements, or want to collaborate on implementing dithering, please feel free to open an issue or create a pull request.
+If you have suggestions, improvements, or want to collaborate on further enhancing the script, please feel free to open an issue or create a pull request.

 ## License